NICTA/revrand/README.rst

-By default the GLM uses stochastic gradients to learn all of its parameters/hyperparameters and does not require any matrix inversion, and so it can be used to learn from large datasets with lots of features (regression.learn uses L-BFGS and requires a matrix inversion).
+By default the GLM uses stochastic gradients to learn all of its parameters/hyperparameters and does not require any matrix inversion, and so it can be used to learn from large datasets with lots of features (slm.learn uses L-BFGS and requires a matrix inversion).
 We can also use the GLM to approximate and scale up regular Bayesian linear regression.
 For instance, if we modify the Bayesian linear regression example from before,